swiftlang/swift/docs/LibraryEvolution.rst

 - An ABI-public function may not, in any way, change API-level property wrappers (``@API``) or compositions where the outermost wrapper is API-level (``@API @MyWrapper``).
-- An ABI-public function may neither add nor remove arguments from the property-wrapper custom attribute of a wrapper supporting projected-value initialization (``@ValueProjecting(argument: 5)``) or in the custom attributes of compositions where the outermost wrapper is projected-value initializable (``@ValueProjecting @MyWrapper(argument: 5)``).
+- An ABI-public function may not change an API-level property-wrapper attribute to an implementation-detail one and vice versa, if it is the only wrapper applied to a given parameter or the outermost wrapper in a composition.
 - An ABI-public function may not change its generic requirements.
 - An ABI-public function may not change its external parameter names (labels).
 - An ABI-public function may not add, remove, or reorder parameters, whether or